EDGI: Equivariant Diffusion for Planning with Embodied Agents: Equivariant diffuser for generating interactions ( )

 These internal features transform in the regular representation under time shift and in the standard representation under permutations $\mathbb{P}$ as $w_{toc} \to w_{to'c} = \sum_o \mathbb{P}_{o'o} \, w_{toc}$.
 There are thus no global (not object-specific) properties in our internal representations.

 \xhdr{Transforming input representations into internal representations} The first layer in our network transforms the input $\tau$, which consists of features in different representations of $\fullgroup$, into the internal representation.
 On the one hand, we pair up $\sothree$ scalars and $\sothree$ vectors into $\rho_0 \oplus \rho_1$ features.
-On the other hand, we get rid of global features\,--\,those unassigned to one of the $n$ objects in the scene\,--\,by including them in the representation of each of the $n$ objects.
+On the other hand, we distribute global features\,--\,those a priori unassigned to one of the $n$ objects in the scene\,--\,over the $n$ objects.

 Concretely, for each object $o \in [n]$, each trajectory step $t \in [H]$, and each channel $c =[n_c]$, we define the input in the internal representation as $w_{toc} \in \R^4$ as follows:

 \looseness=-1 The matrices $\rmW^{1, 2, 3, 4}$ are learnable and of dimension $n \times n_c \times n_s^\text{object}$, $n \times n_c \times n_v^\text{object}$, $n \times n_c \times n_s^\text{global}$, or $n \times n_c \times n_v^\text{global}$, respectively.
 Here $n_s^\text{object}$ is the number of $\sothree$ scalar quantities associated with each object in the trajectory, $n_v^\text{object}$ is the number of $\sothree$ vector quantities associated with each object, $n_s^\text{global}$ is the number of scalar quantities associated with the robot or global properties of the system, and $n_v^\text{global}$ is the number of vectors of that nature.
 The number of input channels $n_c$ is a hyperparameter.
 We initialize the matrices $\rmW^i$ such that Eq.~\eqref{eq:input_trf} corresponds to a concatenation of all object-specific and global features along the channel axis at the beginning of training.